Jayesh-Kamble/aave-credit-scoring/README.md

 ## 🎯 Objective

-The goal of this project is to analyze transaction-level data from the Aave V2 protocol and score each wallet based on behavioral features such as loan repayment, liquidation history, and overall activity.
-This scoring system can be used to differentiate between responsible, risky, and bot-like wallets.
+This project analyzes transaction-level data from the Aave V2 protocol and scores each wallet based on behavioral features such as loan repayment, liquidation history, and overall usage patterns.
+The scoring system helps identify responsible, risky, or bot-like wallets.

 ---

 ## 📊 Dataset

 - **Source**: Aave V2 DeFi protocol
-- **Format**: JSON (sample ~100K transactions)
+- **Format**: JSON (~100K transactions)
 - **Size**: ~87 MB
 - **Transaction Types**:
   - `deposit`